Bond yields slip with oil as Draghi re-affirms policy rethink

 on Monday to move back towards a nine-month low of 0.24 percent.

-All euro zone equivalents were down between 1 bps and 3 bps.
+All other euro zone equivalents were down between 1 bps and 3

 Nowotny said on Monday that he hoped markets would take a